 Step 3: Revising the Text and Preparing the Final Draft

 Revision is the key to writing effective documents.
-It is a very important path in the writing process.
-While revising bear in mind the following suggestions.
+It is a critical path in the writing process.
+At the same time, revising, bear in mind the following suggestions.

-- Avoid long sentences, make them simple and clear.
+1. Avoid long sentences; make them simple and clear.

-- Refine your prose making each sentence as relevant as possible.
+2. Refine your prose, making each sentence as relevant as possible.

-- While revising, it is important to review the text for coherence, cohesion and conciseness.
+5. While revising, it is essential to review the text for coherence, cohesion and conciseness.
 They constitute the three ‘C’s in writing.

-Coherence is the arrangement of ideas in such a way that there is a smooth flow from the beginning to the end.
+Coherence is the arrangement of ideas so that there is a smooth flow from the beginning to the end.
 Cohesion is related to the appropriate use of language in terms of grammar and vocabulary to ensure connections between sentences and paragraphs.
 Concise writing aims to be precise.
-Learning to choose specific, strong words is a big step towards effective writing.
+Choosing specific, strong words is a big step towards effective writing.

 Step 4: Editing and Proofreading

-Editing refers to the preparation of a text for publication, by correcting, revising or adapting the material.
-In the academic context, it refers to the final complete check in terms of grammar and usage.
+Editing refers to preparing a text for publication by correcting, revising or adapting the material.
+In the academic context, it refers to the final complete check regarding grammar and usage.
 Uniformity in style and formatting is also checked in the process.
-Careful editing makes your written text, error-free and polished.
+Careful editing makes your written text error-free and polished.

 Using Computers

-It is quite convenient to use computers at all the stages of writing, from preparing the draft to creating the final version.
-The following guidelines will help you prepare the text in a way that makes it readable and appealing to the readers.
+It is convenient to use computers at all the stages of writing, from preparing the draft to creating the final version.
+The following guidelines will help you design the text to make it readable and appealing to the readers.

-- The font Times New Roman is often preferred for formal documents, though you are free to use any font except very decorative or cursive ones.
+1. Times New Roman font is often preferred for formal documents, though you can use any font except very decorative or cursive ones.
 Verdana and Arial are other popular fonts used in formal documents.
 If the font used is Times New Roman, it is good to use font sizes 12, 12.5 or 13.

-- In the ‘page settings’ option ensure that you have chosen A4 and provided margins of about 1 inch on all sides.
-The space between paragraphs could be 6 points and the line spacing should ideally be double.
+2. In the ‘page settings’ option, ensure you have chosen A4 and provided margins of about 1 inch on all sides.
+The space between paragraphs could be 6 points, and the line spacing should ideally be double.

-- When you need to indent a line, always use the TAB key.
-Similarly when you want to indent the first line of a paragraph, press the TAB key once.
+4. When you need to indent a line, always use the TAB key.
+Similarly, press the TAB key once when you want to insert the first line of a paragraph.

-The points discussed are not specific to any particular kind of writing and all the steps will not be needed for all kinds of writing either.
-But when you attempt academic or creative writing like writing an essay or a story it is desirable to plan well.
-With practice you will gain more confidence with these stages and writing will not be a ‘task’ anymore.
+The points discussed are not specific to any writing, and all the steps will not be needed for all types of writing.
+But when you attempt academic or creative writing, like writing an essay or a story, it is desirable to plan well.
+With practice, you will gain more confidence with these stages, and writing will no longer be a ‘task’.